Principles of Economics

 Full course description

-Standard high school knowledge of basic mathematical concepts such as solving equations, reading and working with graphs, and manipulating inequalities is expected.
-Students who lack this knowledge are advised to take SCI1010 (Basic Mathematical Tools) first.
+Recommendations: Knowledge of basic mathematical concepts such as solving equations, reading and working with graphs, manipulating inequalities, and elementary calculus.